Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Future Outlook

-Further theoretical refinement is necessary to explore consistency with local gravity constraints, cosmic chronometers, and quantum stability of the model.
-Developing a perturbative formalism in the Newtonian gauge or performing N-body simulations under the \( f(R, L_m) \) framework can yield deeper insights into small-scale structure formation and the nonlinear regime.
+From a theoretical perspective, further refinement is needed to ensure compatibility with Solar System and laboratory tests, as well as the stability of cosmological perturbations.
+Developing a fully gauge-independent perturbative framework and performing N-body simulations under the \( f(R, L_m) \) dynamics would illuminate its implications in the nonlinear regime of structure formation.
+Connections to inflationary physics, cosmic chronometers, and quantum stability also remain fertile areas for exploration.

-In summary, the distinct early-universe signatures and flexible cosmological behavior of the \( f(R, L_m) \) gravity model make it an exciting candidate for next-generation cosmological investigations.
-The synergy between theory and precision data from upcoming missions will be essential in confirming or refuting the viability of such non-minimally coupled modified gravity theories. \acknowledgments{ One of the authors (G. K. Goswami) gratefully acknowledges the facilities and stimulating research environment provided by the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, during his research visits.
-The support and academic atmosphere at IUCAA were instrumental in shaping the progress of this work. }
+In summary, the distinct early-Universe signatures and versatile phenomenology of the \( f(R, L_m) \) gravity model make it a compelling candidate for next-generation cosmological studies.
+The synergy between theoretical advances and precision data from forthcoming missions will be crucial for assessing the viability of non-minimally coupled modified gravity models as unified alternatives to the standard $\Lambda$CDM paradigm.

+\acknowledgments{ One of the authors (G.~K.~Goswami) gratefully acknowledges the facilities and stimulating research environment provided by the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, during his research visits.
+The academic atmosphere and discussions at IUCAA were instrumental in shaping the development and progress of this work. }